 If you are granted benefits, our fee is paid from back due benefits.
 This means that we won’t take any percentage of your future disability benefits.
 More specifically, the attorney fee of 25 percent of back benefits (not to exceed $6000), is set by federal regulation and must be approved by Social Security before we can be paid.

 A claimant does not have to pay attorney fees unless and until the case is won and benefits are paid.

-At Silver & Silver, we provide a free initial consultation and will review a case at no charge.
+At Silver & Silver, one of our trusted Social Security lawyers in Philadelphia will provide a free initial consultation and will review a case at no charge.
 To learn more about Social Security Disability, visit our Disability Law Page or call us at 610-658-0500.